-Dormant status will only be imposed after careful consideration of the situation and collaboration with the Contractor to resolve the issue(s).
-To place a Contractor in Dormant Status, the HCaTS CO must first send a letter, in writing, to the Contractor regarding poor performance or non- compliance issue(s).
-The Contractor shall have reasonable time, at the discretion of the HCaTS CO, to provide the HCaTS CO with a remediation plan to correct the deficiency(ies)/issue(s).
-If the HCaTS CO is satisfied with the Contractor's response, the Contractor will not be placed in Dormant Status.
-If the HCaTS CO is not satisfied with the response, or the remediation plan is not effective, the HCaTS CO may issue a final decision, in writing, placing the Contractor to take to be removed from Dormant Status.
-The HCaTS CO's final decision may be appealed to the HCaTS Ombudsman under Alternative Disputes Resolution (ADR), as defined in FAR Section
+Dormant status will be imposed after a careful consideration of the situation and collaboration with the Contractor to resolve the issue.
+To place a Contractor in Dormant Status, HCaTS CO must notify the contractor, in writing, regarding poor performance or non- compliance issues.
+The Contractor will be given a reasonable time, at the discretion of HCaTS CO, to provide a remediation plan to correct the deficiencies/issues.
+If HCaTS CO is not satisfied with the response, or the remediation plan is not effective, HCaTS CO may issue a final decision, in writing, placing the Contractor in Dormant Status.
+Additionally, the final decision will include necessary measures for the Contractor to take to be removed from Dormant Status.

+The HCaTS CO's final decision may be appealed to the HCaTS Ombudsman under Alternative Disputes Resolution (ADR), or Agency Board of Contract Appeals or United States Court of Federal Claims (See FAR Section 33.201 and GSAR Subpart 533.2).